awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/3_baseline_sustainability_kpi.md

 pre: "<b>3. </b>"
 ---

 Let’s baseline the metrics which we can use to measure sustainability improvement once workload optimization is completed.
-In this section, we will create proxy metrics to monitor the total number of vCPU of Amazon EC2 Instance, business metrics for the outcome that is number of API calls served (business outcome) and sustainability key performance indicator (KPI), which is resources provisioned per unit of work.
+In this section, we will identify:

+1. Metric to monitor the total number of vCPU of Amazon EC2 Instance which we can use as a proxy metric for sustainability.
+2. Business outcome metric, the number of API calls served
+3. Sustainability key performance indicator (KPI), which is resources provisioned per unit of work.

 You will learn more about the following [design principles](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/design-principles-for-sustainability-in-the-cloud.html) in AWS Well-Architected Sustainability Pillar:
 * Understand your impact
 * Establish sustainability goals

 ### 3.1.
 Understand what you have provisioned in AWS (Proxy metrics)
-Lets' understand the resources provisioned to support your workload include compute, storage, and network resources.
+Lets' understand the resources provisioned to support your workload including compute, storage, and network resources.
 Then, evaluate the resources provisioned using your proxy metrics to see how those resources are consumed.

-1. Expand **Metrics** and click **All metrics**.
+1. From the AWS CloudWatch console, expand **Metrics** and click **All metrics**.
 In Custom namespaces, there will be a new namespace named **Sustainability**.
 Click Sustainability.
 ![Section3 custom_namespace](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/custom_namespace.png)

 2. Tick a box to see if you see a total number of vCPU of Amazon EC2 Instance you just deployed.
 It will be **4** as expected.
 It will be used for proxy metrics that best reflect the type of improvement you are accessing and the resources targeted for improvement.
 ![Section3 totalvcpu](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/totalvcpu.png)

 ### 3.2.
 Create Business Metrics
 Your business metrics should reflect the value provided by your workload, for example, the number of simultaneously active users, API calls served, or the number of transactions completed.

-1. Click **Log groups** and click **httpd_access_log** that records all inbound requests handled by HTTP endpoints.
+1. Within the AWS CloudWatch console, click **Log groups** and click **httpd_access_log** that records all inbound requests handled by HTTP endpoints.
 ![Section3 httpd_access_log](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/httpd_access_log.png)

 2. Click **Metric filters** tab.
 ![Section3 metric_filter](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/metric_filter.png)

 3. You will define business metrics to quantify the achievement of business outcome.
 Click **Create metric filter** to monitor a specific pattern in access log.
 ![Section3 create_metric_filter](/Sustainability/200_optimize_ec2_using_cloudwatch_compute_optimizer/Images/section3/create_metric_filter.png)

 4. Define pattern to monitor the number of requests of **load.php** page that is a critical for your business.
 Specify **"GET /load.php"** as filter pattern to match it in access log.